alisd23/ngrx-form-pure/README.md

 </form>
 ```

-The `ngrx-form` directives in the template above will automatically create the form and both fields fields in the `@ngrx/store` state, and any changes to the fields state (e.g. value, focus) will be kept in sync with that state.
+The `ngrx-form-pure` directives in the template above will automatically create the form and both fields fields in the `@ngrx/store` state, and any changes to the fields state (e.g. value, focus) will be kept in sync with that state.
 See the next section for a more detailed look at the shape of the state for a form.

 The `(ngrxSubmit)` output emits an object of field names to values when the form is submitted.